Classical Drama and Theatre

 Chapter 4: The Origins of Greek Theatre, Part 1

-I. Introduction: Standards Views of the Origin of Greek Drama
+I. Introduction: Standard Views of the Origin of Greek Drama

 The standard views of the origin of Greek drama and theatre center for the most part around three distinct and incompatible pieces of data: (1) accounts concerning Thespis who is the purported "inventor" of tragedy, (2) the meaning and evolution of the Greek word tragoidia ("tragedy") and (3) the historical account of early Greek theatre found in the fourth chapter of Aristotle's Poetics.